niklasnorin/red-thesis/report/1-introduction.md

 ### Digital Signals
 The instrumentation and hardware emulation in this thesis focuses on digital emulation of signals and communication channels.

-## Tools

-*TODO*
-- Add hardware that will be used in the hardware demo
-- The tools needed to reproduce what's in this thesis (software & hardware)

-## Source Code
-*TODO*
-- Decide what do to with the source code

-It has yet to be decided if the source code which was written as a part of this work will be released as open-source after the publication of this thesis.

-The frameworks, concepts and libraries used in the solution are thoroughly documented.

 ## Abbreviations and Acronyms

 **GPIO** - General Purpose Input Output